 Each road within the region has an assigned hierarchy and is categorised on a scale according to its design and purpose.
 See Levels of Service Rating, Roads and Streets Operational Schedule and Level of Service, and Levels of Service Maintenance Manual for full details.

 This determines inspection requirements, including a schedule of when roads should be inspected and criteria for maintenance.

-Council inspectors use their knowledge and experience to assess defects and record defect data into Council's Asset Management system, ‘Conquest', which has defect listings with pre-determined intervention levels.
+Council inspectors use their knowledge and experience to assess defects and record defect data into Council's Defect Management system, ‘Reflect', which has defect listings with pre-determined intervention levels and response timeframes.

-Road defects are rated accordingly in Conquest against intervention levels.
+Road defects are rated accordingly in Reflect against intervention levels.
 When defects are approaching, or have reached intervention level, maintenance is considered for programming.
-See Strategic Intervention Levels and Weightings.

-Road section coordinators then determine a priority ranking for programmed maintenance works, within Council's available budget.
+Road area Coordinators then determine a priority ranking for programmed maintenance works, within Council's available budget.

 Strong consideration is given to emergent road maintenance which could otherwise impose safety risks for traffic.